Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 const { issuerKeywordRecord, keywords, terms } = zoe.getInstanceRecord()
 ```

-getCurrentAllocation and getCurrentAllocations no longer take sparseKeywords as a parameter.
-Instead, brandKeywordRecord is an optional parameter.
-If omitted, amounts are returned only for brands for which an allocation currently exists.

 ## zcf.getCurrentAllocation(offerHandle, brandKeywordRecord)
 - `offerHandle` <router-link to="/glossary/#handle">`{Array <Handle>}`</router-link>
 - `brandKeywordRecord` An optional parameter.
 If omitted, only returns amounts for brands for which an allocation currently exists.
-- `sparseKeywords` sparseKeywords is an array of string keywords, which may be a subset of allKeywords.
 - Returns: <router-link to="/zoe/api/records.html#amount-keyword-record">`{<AmountKeywordRecord>}`</router-link>

 Get the amounts associated with the `brand` for the offer.
 If the optional `brandKeywordRecord`